Program Details

 | Korean / Korean American Cultural Diversity: A Transnational Perspective | |

-The course requirements listed here meet the program standards required for an authorization recommendation to the CTC for this academic year.
-The CTC’s standards are subject to change in the future.
-A candidate being recommended for an authorization at a later year is held to the standards required by the CTC at that time and may need to take additional coursework to meet any new standards required for that authorization.
+The course requirements listed here meet the program standards required for an authorization recommendation to the CTC for the current academic year.
+The CTC’s standards are subject to change.
+A candidate recommended for an authorization in a future academic year will be held to the standards required by the standards in effect at that time and may be required to complete additional coursework to meet any new or revised CTC requirements.

 Additional Authorization Requirements